PostHog/posthog.com/contents/blog/feature-flags-best-practices.md

 ## 1. Use local evaluation for faster flags

-An underused feature of PostHog’s feature flag tool is the ability to evaluate flags locally.
+An underrated feature of PostHog’s feature flag tool is the ability to evaluate flags locally.
 By using the already received feature flag data, your application doesn’t need another request to check if the flag is active.

 Fewer requests mean feature flags evaluate faster and show to more users.
 Local evaluation is also useful for speeding up code with multiple flags, such as loops.
 Instead of waiting for multiple requests, your code can run right away (if the flag is active).